lmdbjava/lmdbjava/README.md

 LmdbJava was created to provide a new LMDB abstraction without the backward compatibility consideration.
 A separate project also offered a convenient opportunity to implement many internal changes to reduce latency and long-term maintenance costs.
-For example, we moved from HawtJNI to JNR-FFI (for its lower latency, Java 9 roadmap and its much simpler build requirements).
-We also significantly reduced `Unsafe` use, with only a single class still using it (and there is automatic reflective fallback used if `Unsafe` is not available).
-As such these changes make LmdbJava the optimal choice for projects targeting server-class JVMs, and it will be very easy to support Java 9 when released.
+For example, we moved from HawtJNI to JNR-FFI (for its active community, lower latency, Java 9 roadmap and much simpler build requirements).
+We also significantly reduced and isolated `Unsafe` use, with only a single method now requiring it (and there is an automatic reflective fallback if `Unsafe` isn't available).
+Overall these changes make LmdbJava the optimal choice for projects targeting server-class JVMs, and it will be easy to support Java 9 when released.

 ## License

 This project is licensed under the
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

-You must separately install the `lmdb` library.
+You must separately install the LMDB library.
 LMDB is currently licensed under [The OpenLDAP Public License](http://www.openldap.org/software/release/license.html).